 The Company's primary parking asset is an effective 24.39% equity interest in OP Holdings JV LLC ("OP Holdings").
 On April 22, 2015, the Company entered into a joint arrangement with Parking Real Estate, LLC ("PRE") and Sculptor Capital Management ("Sculptor") to form OP Holdings.
 The majority member of OP Holdings is a division of Sculptor, an institutional asset manager.
-OP Holdings has 3 assets:
+OP Holdings has 2 assets:

-- Chapel Square, located in New Haven, Connecticut (commercial/business district) - Z Parking, located in East Granby, Connecticut (Bradley International Airport) - Canopy Airport Parking, located in Denver, Colorado (Denver International Airport)
+- Chapel Square, located in New Haven, Connecticut (commercial/business district) - Canopy Airport Parking, located in Denver, Colorado (Denver International Airport)

-1 Per Avison Young, CBRE and Colliers - Canada Q2 2024 Quarterly Statistics
+&lt;sup>1 Per Avison Young, CBRE and Colliers - Canada Q3 2024 Quarterly Statistics

-2 The rates displayed for Regina, SK represent vacancy rates as at the abovementioned dates
+&lt;sup>2 The rates displayed for Regina, SK represent vacancy rates as at the abovementioned dates